aniketsinha-dev/aniketsinha-dev/README.md

 💡 Passionate about **coding**, **technology**, and **creative problem-solving**.
 👨‍💻 Currently learning **JavaScript**, diving into **Web Development**, **Competitive Programming**, and **AI**.
 ✨ Skilled in *Canva* & *Photoshop* for design and creativity.
-🚀 Aspiring to build my **own startup** someday and contribute to impactful tech innovations.
+🚀 Aspiring to build my **own startup** and contribute to impactful tech innovations.

 ---